The Top 20 Language Mechanics and Number Expression Rules Used in Technical Writing

 • Salt Lake City received 9.3 in. of snow on January 8, 2019.

-To prevent misreading, do not abbreviate the following units of time even when they are accompanied by numeric values: day, week, month, year.
-All other units of time are abbreviated: hour = hr or h; minute = min; second = s or sec; millisecond = ms or msec; nanosecond = ns or nsec
+To prevent misreading, do not abbreviate the following units of time even when they are accompanied by a numeric value: day, week, month, year.
+All other units of time are abbreviated: hour = hr or h; minute = min; second = s or sec; millisecond = ms or msec; nanosecond = ns or nsec.

 • The gestation period for an African bush elephant is 22 months.